 Research

-My research centers on civil society and NGO policies in China, public attitudes towards China, China’s foreign policy and international relations in Asia-Pacific.
+My research centers on civil society and NGO policies in China, China’s foreign policy, and international affairs in Asia-Pacific.
 My other research area is authoritarianism and personalization of power.
 I have experience using a wide variety of methods including fieldwork, surveys, statistical analyses, and text analyses.
 More recently, I am using computational methods to collect data and applying text mining to uncover discourse and narratives, as well as quantitative analysis of survey data and survey experiments to gauage micro-level causal effects.

 Peer-reviewed Publications